 “Did Carrie Mather go to the same grade school too?”
 George asked.

 Michaela did not reply.

-Friday night before the Big Party, 1 AM in the Pandolf apartment and videos streamed on the living room screen to boisterous laughter.
+Friday night before the Big Party on Saturday, the trio partied.
+Videos streamed on the living room screen to boisterous laughter.
 A speaker blared the pop hit, Shebubu’s “BrikeItUp,” then the oldie, Britney Spears “Toxic” and finally dolefully sang Led Zeppelin’s “Stairway to Heaven.”
 Papers and packaging, an empty pizza box and dirty socks lay on the floor.
 A trashcan overflowed.
 Michaela dozed on the couch.

 Charlie interrupted the playlist.
 “Thrift Shop” soon blared.
 He danced with George merrily around the room, hopping over and around the clutter on the floor.

-Looking around, she added, “And Marla’s coming this morning.”
+Looking around, she added, “And Marla’s coming in a few hours.”

 “Guys!”
 Shelly raised her voice over the music.
 “I don’t want to hear complaints about how you can’t find anything after Marla’s done.”

 “Yes Mom.”
 Charlie grinned sweetly.